Legal status for a foreign spouse when the Israeli partner has a criminal record

 Interior Ministry regulations on arranging legal status for foreign spouses allow investigation of the Israeli partner’s criminal record.
 What can be done to help the couple in such cases?
 Attorney Michael Decker, a specialist in immigration to Israel, explains herein.

-The law offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, specialize in Israeli immigration law; arranging Israeli legal status in the Interior Ministry for couples in which one partner is a foreign citizen, including cases in which the Israeli partner has a criminal record.
+Our law offices in Jerusalem and Tel Aviv, specialize in Israeli immigration law; arranging Israeli legal status in the Interior Ministry for couples in which one partner is a foreign citizen, including cases in which the Israeli partner has a criminal record.
 Our office has extensive experience in representing such couples before the Population and Immigration Authority at the Interior Ministry, as well as before administrative and judicial courts.

 General explanation of the joint-life application